-Remember that you will be deeply taken care of.
+Somehow, you will be taken care of.

-Focus on your systems and processes instead.
+Focus instead on your systems.

-Use those systems to grow yourself everyday.
+Use those systems everyday to grow yourself.

-George Kao is a Marketing Coach for Counselors, Coaches, Speakers, and Authors.
+George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.